Nugman/satisfactory-server-aws/README.md

    [DuckDns](https://www.duckdns.org/) provide a way to automatically manage when the IP address changes.
 Once setup, you just use their URL and they handle everything else behind the scenes.
-This method may not allow you to use a custom domain, and may require some effort to install a service on your ec2 instance to manage this.
+This method may not allow you to use a custom domain.
+Populate the related settings in `config.ts` to enable.

 ## Contributing